navikt/min-side/README.md

-# podlet-veientilarbeid
+# layout-dittnav
-Podium-podlet for VeienTilArbeid-appen
+Layout-podlet for dittnav